ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-junior-developers-and-llms.md

 ---
 title: Read the books!
-Should junior developers rely on LLMs?
+Should junior developers use LLMs?
 date: 2024-07-12 00:00:00 Z
 categories:
   - Artificial Intelligence